Transparency:

 Transparency benefits every organization.
 This is how

 Transparency in an organization is a powerful tool.
 It nurtures a culture of trust, leading to increased employee engagement.
-A 2013 study found that transparency is the top factor contributing to employee happiness.
+A 2013 study found that transparency in the workplace is the top factor contributing to employee happiness.
 Harvard Business Review supports this, reporting that 70% of employees feel most engaged when leadership consistently updates everyone on the organization's strategy.
 It builds trust, which is essential for employee satisfaction.
 With this, staff retention is higher and the brand reputation improves as well.

 Transparent practices also help recruitment.
 It attracts candidates who are genuinely aligned with the organization's mission, culture, and priorities.
 By being open about the organization, applicants can make truly informed decisions.